 Department and on one memorable occasion Terry and Liam ended up being arrested and imprisoned.
 The irony of being jailed for gambling in Vegas was not lost on them.

 The tournaments Terry had been running in Dublin since the mid-1970’s morphed into the Irish Open in 1981.
 “I played in the first Irish Open,” said O’Dea, whose best finish in the event has been third.
 “It was a 5-card stud with 2 down (the first and the last card), “Colette Doherty won that year.
 I think it was in the region of £22,000 but Terry insisted she call Binion’s in Las Vegas that very night and get her name down for the World Series main event that year.
 He kept back the $10,000 entry fee in case she tried to change her mind.”

-The Irish Open, was organised under the auspices of the charity fundraising organisation started by Terry called the Eccentric Club.
-It attracted mainly local players but Rogers already had is eye on expanding the event.
+The Irish Open was organized under the auspices of the charity fundraising organization started by Terry called the Eccentric Club.
+It attracted mainly local players but Rogers already had is an eye on expanding the event.
 “There would always be a few English come over for the games, Derek Webb, Nick Cook, Derek Baxter,” ventured Flood.

 Terry’s annual trips to Vegas and the success of the first Irish Open led to the US players he had befriended repaying their debt of gratitude for his generous bookmaking services by making a rare excursion from their home soil to play in Ireland in 1982 and 1983.

 Donnacha and Liam remember the American invasions with glee.
 “One year Terry got them a yellow Rolls Royce for when they arrived at the airport.
 Another year he arrived with a white horse which Amarillo Slim, who was a real horseman, rode out of the airport.